One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Introduction

 Devetak and Shor \cite{DevShor} unified the classical and quantum capacities and introduced a new information-processing task studying the simultaneously achievable rates for transmission of classical and quantum information over a quantum channel.
-They gave thier results in the form of a tradeoff curve.
-Since we will follow the results of \cite{DevShor} closely in this paper, we mention its main theorem:\\ \begin{theorem}[\cite{DevShor}] The simultaneous capacity regions of $\mathcal{N}$ for various information-processing tasks\footnote{Subspace transmission, entanglement transmission, entanglement generation} are equal and given by:
+Since we will follow the results of \cite{DevShor} closely in this paper, we mention its main theorem:\\ \begin{theorem}[\cite{DevShor}] The capacity region of $\mathcal{N}$ for simultaneous transmission of classical and quantum information is as follows: